pgexporter/pgexporter/doc/tutorial/03_grafana.md

 (assuming there is a valid `./prometheus.yaml`).

-Then the Prometheus service will query your pgmoneta metrics every 15 seconds and package them as time-series data.
-You can query your pgmoneta metrics and watch their changes as time passed in Prometheus web page (default port is `9090`).
+Then the Prometheus service will query your pgexporter metrics every 15 seconds and package them as time-series data.
+You can query your pgexporter metrics and watch their changes as time passed in Prometheus web page (default port is `9090`).

 ![image](../images/prometheus_metrics.png)